richizo/Hourly-Divvy-Trip-Predictor/README.md

     ```

 4. Register free accounts on [Hopsworks](https://c.app.hopsworks.ai/) and [CometML](https://www.comet.com/).
-   Then, copy your project names(for both platforms), API keys(again for both platforms), Comet workspace name, and email address into a .env file.
+   Then copy your project names(for both platforms), API keys(again for both platforms), Comet workspace name, and email address into a .env file.

 5. Backfill the Hopsworks feature groups with historical data:
     ```